rainaarya/Refresher_Module_OS/Assignment3/README.txt

 C file names: a3q3p1.c, a3q3p2.c
 Executable names: a3q3p1, a3q3p2

+To compile explicitly:
+use 'gcc a3q3p1.c -o a3q3p1' and run using ./a3q3p1
+use 'gcc a3q3p2.c -o a3q3p2' and run using ./a3q3p2

 To test the programs: To test part 1, run a3q3p1 and enter your choice for performing insertion/deletion/display.
 For insertion, enter the value you want to insert in BST.
 For deletion, enter the value you want to delete from BST.
 Display shows the current state of BST by printing the inorder traversal of the BST.